@vncsleal / prisml

 Compiler-first

 Models are declared in TypeScript and compiled to ONNX at build time.
-If your Prisma schema changes, your build fails — catching drift before deployment.
+Artifacts carry a Prisma schema hash so drift is caught before serving predictions.

 In-process inference